wang-chen/git/README.md

 ## To uninstall it:

-   Simply delete the following lines, located at the end of the file '.bashrc' in your home folder.
+   Simply delete the following lines, located at the end of the file '.bashrc' or ".bash_profile" in your home folder.

       #<--------------------------
       #<--------------------------